forestgrape/coronavirus/3_medical/pcr_diagnosis.md

   * Up to a reference Ct value of 36 false negatives are below 10%.
 Above a ref Ct of 36 the values start to increase and reach about close to 50% at a ref Ct value of 39.

 ## From Ct Values to Viral Load
-> This is a conceptual description and technical difficulties are not considered (e.g. in a cycle the RNA is not precisely doubled but rather increases e.g. by the factor 1.8 since the the efficacy is usually around 90%).
+> This is a conceptual description and technical difficulties are skipped (e.g. in a cycle the RNA is not precisely doubled but rather increases e.g. by the factor 1.8 since the the efficacy is usually around 90%).

 The viral load measurements often work as follows: specific sequences are doubled in cycles until the concentration is high enough that they can be detected by optical methods.
 When there are already many sequences to start with, one needs fewer doubling cycles (Ct cycles) until detection.
 Thus few cycles correspond to a high number of sequences in the sample to test (= a high viral load in the sample).